wp-plugins/entrywizard/readme.txt

 4. Downloading the images and spreadsheet.

 == Changelog ==
+= 1.0.0 =
+* added checkbox and radio button field types
+* allow some html tags in data uploaded by admin
+* option for display in spreadsheet of pages the item was attached to
+* option for display in spreadsheet of data uploaded by admin
+* record upload date and date of most recent change separately, make both available for display in spreadsheet
+* fixed a situation where some themes could show the image on the upload form at full size instead of as a thumbnail
+* fixed an error in the documentation for the followup display: the parameter is called 'idents', not 'webforms'
+* fixed an issue where a "clear" button appeared incorrectly on the upload form
+* documentation

 = 0.9.8 =
 * added an experimental facility for a "followup" form that displays the results of several webforms with the same layout, and allows users to add one more piece of information to each item, without being able to edit the previously uploaded data.
 * improvements to the item-list admin page: Settings for attaching images to pages are now remembered, and the selection data used for the display are shown at the top of the page.